paulmeddaugh/Correlate-Journal/README.md

 ### Running The Project
 The backend development server can be started by opening the project in Eclipse and clicking the green play button with a red toolbox in the bottom right.
+Any time a dependency is added, the VM args must be updated to run the project.
+To do this, click the down arrow beside the regular green play button -> Run configurations... -> "Show Command Line" button at the bottom -> Copy & Close -> "Close" button.
+Then click the down arrow beside the green play button with toolbox -> External tools configurations... -> replace all content in the "Arguments" input with "run " + the copied content